Tracie has been in scouting for over 10 years. Scouting values are important to her and her family, and she enjoys being with her children.

 Those are words with big meanings.
 When we think of people who are courageous and strong we think of firefighters, police officers, military service people.
 Those people are indeed courageous and strong.
 However, we often overlook the other ways that people demonstrate their courage and strength.

-While we do want our girls to grow strong in body, and courageous in times of great peril, it is important that they build the foundation by having the courage to stand up for their believes, and the strength to do the right thing at all times.
+While we do want our girls to grow strong in body, and courageous in times of great peril, it is important that they build the foundation by having the courage to stand up for their beliefs, and the strength to do the right thing at all times.
 Even in kindergarten, children are faced with situations where they must make difficult choices.

 The other kids don't talk to Suzy because she dresses different than they do.
 She looks lonely.
 Should I ask her to play with me?